Risks:

 • Residue dumping by cargo containers & dry bulk cargo vessels

-• And dark carbon particulates from heavy fuel oil usage.
+• Dark carbon particulates from heavy fuel oil usage

 Biological stressors: